cameraui/docs/home-assistant/integration.md

 | Cover | `cover` |
 | Alarm system | `alarm_control_panel` |

+Camera hardware (a camera's own spotlight, siren or battery) lands on the camera's device.
+Every other sensor becomes a device of its own, linked below its camera when it is assigned to exactly one.
+Whether a sensor comes across at all is the **Expose sensor** toggle on the [Sensors page](/sensors/setup#the-sensors-page).

 The controllable ones work both ways: a **switch** and a **siren** turn on and off, a **light** turns on and off (and dims, if it reports brightness), a **cover** opens and closes, a **lock** locks and unlocks, and an **alarm panel** arms home, away or night and disarms.
 Commands are sent straight to camera.ui.

 This surface is driven live.
-Add, rename or remove a sensor on a camera in camera.ui and the matching Home Assistant entity appears, updates its name or disappears without a restart.
+Add, rename, re-assign, expose or delete a sensor in camera.ui and the matching Home Assistant entity appears, updates or disappears without a restart.
+A sensor whose plugin is offline shows as unavailable.

 ### Motion and object detection